-The most important associated symptoms to note in the history are the presence of reduced visual acuity or a deep aching pain within the eye, indicating the presence of a more serious underlying diagnosis, such as angle-closure glaucoma, anterior uveitis, or scleritis.
+The presence of reduced visual acuity or a deep aching pain within the eye, indicates a more serious underlying diagnosis, such as angle-closure glaucoma, anterior uveitis, or scleritis.

 If the patient reports a foreign body sensation, the possible diagnoses are conjunctivitis, conjunctival/subtarsal foreign body, corneal foreign body, keratitis, and corneal ulcer.
-If a foreign body is suspected, ask whether the patient has undertaken any recent activity that could have resulted in this and, if so, whether he or she was wearing eye protection.
+If a foreign body is suspected, ask whether the patient has undertaken any recent activity that could have resulted in this and, if so, whether they were wearing eye protection.
 The nature of the activity will also point to potential penetrating injuries: for example, the use of mechanical saws and hammering can produce high-velocity foreign bodies, which have the ability to penetrate the surface of the globe and become intra-ocular.

 Watery, purulent, or mucopurulent discharge; for example:

 A watery discharge is seen in viral conjunctivitis

 A profuse mucous discharge is seen in chlamydial conjunctivitis

 A purulent discharge is seen in gonococcal conjunctivitis

 Minimal itch may be present in chlamydial conjunctivitis